jyaquinas/jyaquinas.github.io/_drafts/scrap-notes.md

     * ./tmp/* matches files and folders in ./tmp
     * ./tmp/** matches files, folders, and subfolders in ./tmp
     * https://stackoverflow.com/questions/3529997/unix-wildcard-selectors-asterisks
+* for large projects with more complex data, it may be required to perform complex join operations for obtaining/searching for data
+    * it is common to use spring data jpa for CUD operations, and use other frameworks for read operations (querydsl, jooq, mybatis)

 ### Application Layers?
 * it is not recommended to use the entity class as the request/response class